-Our network of attorneys has helped scores of asbestos victims determine their best path to financial compensation.
+Our network of attorneys has helped scores of asbestos victims determine their best path to financial compensation, whether it be through an individual lawsuit or through asbestos trust funds.
 Their experience and guidance will help you make a decision about your legal and financial options.

 In addition to providing legal assistance, our services include Patient Advocates who connect patients with mesothelioma physicians and free medical treatment.
 Contact us today.

 Find Out if you Qualify

 Fill out our quick form and see if you qualify for trust fund compensationCheck Now